jclark/pc-ptp-ntp-guide/linuxptp-gm.md

 You can either edit the existing configuration file or copy [this one](files/ts2phc.conf).

 * We need to specify the interfaces on which LinuxPTP should run: this is done by specifying a section in the form `[enp1s0]`.
-An empty section tells LinuxPTP to on that interface.
+An empty section tells LinuxPTP to run on that interface.
 * We need to make sure LinuxPTP runs as a server (grandmaster).
    * The Fedora ptp4l.cong has `slaveOnly 1`; we need to remove that or change it to `0`.
    * We also need to add `masterOnly 1`; with LinuxPTP 4.0 you can use `serverOnly 1`.